PROVISIONAL CARTOGRAPHY – interview with my mother –

 All quotidian events, meaningless and banal, hide a tragedy.
 The video opens with Marguerite Duras’ words “…Je vais parler de rien.
 De rien.”.
 But in the enclosed universe of the video frame, the presence of death becomes hypnotic and unbearable.
 The drawing power of consumption continues to be irresistible to the flies even in the face of their self-annihilation.

-Two voices recite a poem extracted from Ovid’s Metamorphosis simultaneously in Latin and English.
+A sound piece/video, one voice recites a poem extracted from Ovid’s Metamorphosis in Latin.
 Woodlands and hills burn, rivers boil, the Earth’s entire surface bursts apart.
 In this extreme circumstance, kind-hearted Earth speaks to Capitalism and warns: “Look around: Both poles are steaming!
 If fire melts them, your own temples shall collapse!”.

 A Forest deals with the current state of Artificial Intelligence’s technology.
 While there is significant technical literature on this topic, art has approached it mostly from a sort of “robotic-aesthetics”, which most probably will be perceived as quaint and amusing in the near future.
 The underlying goal of this project is finding out the thought processes and ideology of its leading practitioners.

 Twenty Red Lights explores key aspects of the contemporary financial economy, a subject of great importance that has rarely been analysed rigorously in art or critical thought.
 The video dissect the characteristics of the new financial-digital economy governing our world today.

 Contemporary life shares, with equal strength, signs of the real and simulacra, of the past and the present, of images, texts and sounds.
 There are no master trajectories, no linear narratives, but multiple possible routes, all equally valid.